 Climate Finance Training

-A series of training events will be taking place in October and November 2021.
-The training will focus on how municipal officials can access finance for their climate change projects.
+A series of training events took place in October and November 2021.
+The training focussed on how municipal officials can access finance for their climate change projects.

 Welcome to the Local Government Climate Change Support Program website.
 The purpose of this website is to provide stakeholders with information and tools to respond to climate change at a local level in South Africa.
 The website has been developed through the Local Government Climate Change Support Program (LGCCSP), an initiative of the Department of Environmental Affairs and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
 A number of tools have been developed through the LGCCSP to assist stakeholders to respond to climate change.